gregtomasch/USFSMAX_MMC_Module/README.md

 ![alt text](https://user-images.githubusercontent.com/5760946/102443217-0b9a9580-3fdb-11eb-9c88-19f36b8adc16.jpg)

 I should mention here that the orientation of the USFSMAX module on the test object or vehicle is important.
 The figure below shows a USFSMAX module and carrier assembly with the world coordinate system properly oriented.
 The USFSMAX conforms to the ["East-North-Up" (ENU)](https://en.wikipedia.org/wiki/Local_tangent_plane_coordinates) sensor coordination system convention.
-When installed on the test object/vehicle, the component side of the USFSMAX module should be facing up and the "Y" axis should point in the dirrection of travel (forward). ***It is not recommended to install the USFSMAX module with the sensor-side of the board pointing downward***
+When installed on the test object/vehicle, the component side of the USFSMAX module should be facing up and the "Y" axis should point in the dirrection of travel (forward). ***It is not recommended to install the USFSMAX module with the sensor-side of the board pointing downward.***

 ![alt text](https://user-images.githubusercontent.com/5760946/102438031-6a0e4680-3fd0-11eb-9ebd-0b2a075cc67a.jpg)